confluentinc/ksql/docs/syntax-reference.rst

 Create a new KSQL table along with the corresponding Kafka topic and stream the result of the SELECT query as a changelog into the topic.
-Note that WINDOW, GROUP BY and HAVING clauses can only be used if the from_item is a stream.
+Note that the WINDOW clause can only be used if the from_item is a stream.

 The WITH clause supports the following properties: